koroltony/AccuScope/README.md

 The IP Address is found on the Arthrex Synergy Vision Console.

-And run `jtopTestScript.py` on the remote Jetson.
+Either run `python3 jtopTestScript.py` on the remote Jetson or use the GUI.

 ## Contributors